claceio/docs/content/docs/Actions/index.md

 {{<callout type="warning" >}}
 In the action handler function, use `args` argument to get the values from the form.
 Referencing `params` will give the default values for the parameters, not the actual values passed in.
 {{</callout>}}

+The `hidden` property can be used to hide params for specific Actions.
+Set it to the list of params to hide, for example `hidden=["param1"]`.

 ## Action Result